EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 Components like `CardText`, `CardContents` or `ButtonText` would not be useful, and only add to the overall complexity of the code.

-Take `CardText` for example.
+Take rendering the text inside `Card` for example.
 Ideally, you would want to pass the text or contents as children to the `Card` component from the parent directly, as such :

 ```jsx
 <Card key={id}>Card text goes here</Card>